Intrastat thresholds in Germany: Requirements and procedures for e-commerce

 VAT registration in Germany

 The obligation to register for VAT in Germany for foreign entities arises from the need to account for German VAT.
 This is required if a business, among other things, stores and dispatches its goods from the territory of Germany.
-Additionally, exceeding a revenue of EUR 10,000 from distance selling to customers in the European Union also obliges to account for German VAT in this country or within the VAT-OSS system.
+Additionally, businesses selling goods to consumers in other EU Member States should monitor the EU-wide distance selling threshold of EUR 10,000.
+Once exceeded, VAT generally becomes due in the customer’s Member State, unless the business applies the OSS (One Stop Shop) scheme.
 VAT registration in Germany thus becomes a necessary step for foreign entities conducting commercial activities in Germany to meet legal requirements and avoid potential tax consequences.

 You can learn more about VAT registration in Germany from our article: https://amavat.eu/vat-registration-in-germany-for-the-e-commerce-sector-key-information-and-important-changes-for-2024/.